simple-login/app/README.md

 query = SELECT domain FROM custom_domain WHERE domain='%s' AND verified=true UNION SELECT '%s' WHERE '%s' = 'mydomain.com' LIMIT 1;
 ```

 Create the `transport-maps` file at `/etc/postfix/pgsql-transport-maps.cf` and put the following lines.
-Make sure to replace `user` and `password` by your Postgres username and password and `mydomain.com` by your domain.
+Make sure that the database config is correctly set and replace `mydomain.com` by your domain.

 ```
 # postgres config